 Is Homebody sofa worth the high price?

-If you want the hidden recline experience, deep seating, and adjustable cushion feel, the Luxe line can justify its cost.
-If you mainly want a simple modular sofa without the recline-focused features, there are less expensive alternatives.
+It is easiest to justify if you want the specific combination of hidden recline, deep seating, modular planning, and adjustable cushion feel.
+If you only need a simple modular sofa, there are less expensive alternatives.